mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/pkgfile.md

 - List only files provided by a package located within the `bin` or `sbin` directory `pkgfile --list --binaries {{package_name}}`

-- Search for a package that owns a specific file using case insensitive matching `pkgfile --ignorecase {{filename}}`
+- Search for a package that owns a specific file using case-insensitive matching `pkgfile --ignorecase {{filename}}`

 - Search for a package that owns a specific file in the `bin` or `sbin` directory